 Figure.
 3. Establishing the interface structure by identification of the oxide anion sublattice.
 Annular Bright Field (ABF)-STEM images of the LaAlO3/La0.5Zr0.5O1.75 interface along the (a) [001]P and (b) [110]P zone axes.
-Models of the fluorite/LaAlO3 interface (Fig. S16) and their simulated ABF-STEM images were compared to the experimental images to map the cation and anion positions.
+Models of the fluorite/LaAlO3 interface (Supplementary Fig. 16) and their simulated ABF-STEM images were compared to the experimental images to map the cation and anion positions.
 The first model (green) has a pure O2 layer at the interface followed by a pure Zr layer.
 The second model (blue) terminates the fluorite with a rock salt structure mixed cation anion ZrO layer, and the third model (red) terminates the fluorite with a pure Zr layer.
-Comparison of images and models in both (a) and (b) shows that the O2-terminated (green) model matches best along the two zone axes, with each cation/anion accounted for by the model. (c) Oxygen K edge EELS spectra for each individual anion layer in the structure indicate a different chemical environment in the perovskite and the fluorite layers, with a mixed signal (red) observed in LaO+ perovskite layer I at the interface (Fig. S21).
+Comparison of images and models in both (a) and (b) shows that the O2-terminated (green) model matches best along the two zone axes, with each cation/anion accounted for by the model. (c) Oxygen K edge EELS spectra for each individual anion layer in the structure indicate a different chemical environment in the perovskite and the fluorite layers, with a mixed signal (red) observed in LaO+ perovskite layer I at the interface (Supplementary Fig. 21).